jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

-Material extrusion defines a process where an object is built by melting and extruding a thermoplastic polymer filament in a predetermined path layer-by-layer.
+Material extrusion defines a process where an object is built by melting and extruding a thermoplastic polymer filament in a predetermined path layer by layer.
 Imagine if you were building an object and the only material you could use is a tube of toothpaste.
 You’d slowly build the walls of the object by putting layers of toothpaste on top of each other.
 Material extrusion is similar.